vlachoudis/bCNC/README.md

 If you run the `python2 -m bCNC` command in root directory of this git repository it will launch the git version.
 Every developer should always use this to launch bCNC to ensure that his/her code will work after packaging.

+Note that on WindowsXP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.

 PyPI project: https://pypi.org/project/bCNC/

 # Installation (manual)